Killing of Gabby Petito: Search for Laundrie and discovery of remains

 On September 23, the United States District Court for the District of Wyoming issued an arrest warrant for Laundrie due to his unauthorized use of Petito's debit card to obtain $1,000 or more between August 30 and September 1.
 The FBI took material to match Laundrie's DNA from his home.

 On October 5, in an interview with ABC News, Laundrie's sister encouraged him to surrender to authorities.
 Two days later, Laundrie's father joined investigators in searching for him at the T. Mabry Carlton Reserve in Sarasota County, Florida, focusing on areas he used to frequent in the reserve and the adjacent Myakkahatchee Creek Environmental Park.

 On October 20, Laundrie's skeletal remains (identified by forensic dentistry) and some of his belongings were found in the Myakkahatchee Creek Environmental Park, in an area that had recently been underwater due to flooding.
 His cause of death could not be determined by an autopsy, and his remains were given to a forensic anthropologist for further examination.
 On November 23, it was announced that the anthropologist had concluded that Laundrie died of a self-inflicted gunshot wound to the head.

 Laundrie's admission

 On January 21, 2022, the FBI revealed that Laundrie's notebook, which was found near his remains, contained an entry in which he admitted to killing Petito and deceiving people that she was still alive via text messages.
-He was officially blamed for Petito's death by authorities.
-The FBI Denver Division closed out the investigation and stated, "The investigation did not identify any other individuals other than Brian Laundrie directly involved in the tragic death of Gabby Petito.
-The FBI's primary focus throughout the investigation was to bring justice to Gabby and her family."
+He was officially blamed for Petito's death by authorities and the investigation was closed.